Skip to content

 Compile the model

-Once a torch model torch.nn.Module is prepared, we can simply compile it with the rebel.compile_from_torch() method.
+Once a torch model (torch.nn.Module) is prepared, compile it with rebel.compile_from_torch().
+Save the compiled model using compiled_model.save().

 # Compile the model